WampaPartyEX/A-Hunter-s-Daedream/README.md

 WARNING: *A Hunter's Daedream* is a mature list, as to be expected of one focused around VICN's work.
 It is not porn - nevernude skins ensure that, and the only HDT is for capes - but it is dark fantasy, and the mods herein draw on uncomfortable and eerie inspiration.
 You've been warned.

+Standard install instructions apply.
+See any other Readme for information.

 ## Noteworthy Mods